vinomanick/ember-event-scheduler/tests/dummy/app/templates/docs/components/toolbar.md

   }
 };
 ```
-- The today button, previous and next icons performs the following steps on click,
+- The today button, previous and next icons triggers the onDateChange action with the selected date.
-#### 1. Navigates to the respective date
-#### 2. Clears the scheduler's events and resources
-#### 3. Set the calendar to loading state and trigger onCalendarRefresh hook with the newly selected date.

 ## Toolbar-Center
 - Displays the selected date and on clicking it opens a calendar picker to navigate to any given date.